 32He stationed at Bethel the priests of the shrines that he had appointed to sacrifice to the calves that he had made.
 And Jeroboam established a festival on the fifteenth day of the eighth month; in imitation of the festival in Judah, he established one at Bethel, and he ascended the altar [there].
 33On the fifteenth day of the eighth month—the month in which he had contrived of his own mind to establish a festival for the Israelites—Jeroboam ascended the altar that he had made in Bethel.

-13 As he ascended the altar to present an offering, 1a man of God arrived at Bethel from Judah at the command of the LORD.
-While Jeroboam was standing on the altara to present the offering, the man of God, at the command of the LORD, cried out against the altar: 2“O altar, altar!
+As he ascended the altar to present an offering, 13 1a man of God arrived at Bethel from Judah at the command of the LORD.
+While Jeroboam was standing on the altara to present the offering, 2the man of God, at the command of the LORD, cried out against the altar: “O altar, altar!
 Thus said the LORD: A son shall be born to the House of David, Josiah by name; and he shall slaughter upon you the priests of the shrines who bring offerings upon you.
 And human bones shall be burned upon you.”
 3He gave a portent on that day, saying, “Here is the portent that the LORD has decreed: This altar shall break apart, and the ashes on it shall be spilled.”
 4When the king heard what the man of God had proclaimed against the altar in Bethel, Jeroboam stretched out his arm above the altar and cried, “Seize him!”
 But the arm that he stretched out against him became rigid, and he could not draw it back.
 5The altar broke apart and its ashes were spilled—the very portent that the man of God had announced at the LORD’s command.
 6Then the king spoke up and said to the man of God, “Please entreat the LORD your God and pray for me that I may be able to draw back my arm.”
 The man of God entreated the LORD and the king was able to draw his arm back; it became as it was before.

 7The king said to the man of God, “Come with me to my house and have some refreshment; and I shall give you a gift.”
 8But the man of God replied to the king, “Even if you give me half your wealth, I will not go in with you, nor will I eat bread or drink water in this place; 9for so I was commanded by the word of the LORD: You shall eat no bread and drink no water, nor shall you go back by the road by which you came.”
 10So he left by another road and did not go back by the road on which he had come to Bethel.